By Vince Cooper

 The 1912-13 season also saw Hampton finally get international reward for his efforts when he was called up to play for England against Wales at Ashton Gate.
 The experimental team featuring seven new caps fell behind, fought back, went 3-2 in front and extended their lead when the Aston Villa man headed home.
 Wales pulled it back to 4-3 but the English held on.

-Along with Joe McCall and Joe Hodkinson Hampton kept his place in the line-up for the match against Scotland at Stamford Bridge.
+Along with Joe McCall and Joe Hodkinson, Hampton kept his place in the line-up for the match against Scotland at Stamford Bridge.

 England line-up at Stamford Bridge.
 Hampton is sitting to the right of skipper Bob Crompton

-A crowd of 52,500 flocked to West London and saw a tight-fought encounter which remained goalless until the 37th minute when Scottish goalkeeper Jimmy Brownlie caught the ball and was barged over the line by Hampton for the game’s only goal.
+A crowd of 52,500 flocked to West London and saw a hard-fought encounter which remained goalless until the 37th minute when Scottish goalkeeper Jimmy Brownlie caught the ball and was barged over the line by Hampton for the game’s only goal.

 We’ll never know why he wasn’t chosen more often for his country but one thing is for sure.
 Harry Hampton made many Aston Villa fans very Happy.